20lives/dmote/doc/options.md

 If `true`, add a rear housing.
 Please arrange case walls so as not to interfere, by removing them along the far side of the last row of key mounts in the finger cluster.

+#### Parameter `west-foot`

+If `true`, add a foot plate at ground level by the far inward corner of the rear housing.
+The height of the plate is controlled by the `foot-plates` section below.

 #### Parameter `distance`

 The horizontal distance in mm between the furthest key in the row and the roof of the rear housing.